 Spring is one of my absolute favorite times of the year.
-The arrival of new bulbs and blossoms breaking through the earth makes me giddy.
+The arrival of new bulbs and blossoms breaking through the earth make me giddy.
 It’s the official kick-off of another season in the garden and I look forward to the earth’s welcoming party.
 But spring also brings snails, followed close behind by the perennial gardening-season danger, snail bait (a.k.a., slug and snail bait).

-Gardeners around the country use snail bait to keep plant-munching slugs and their ilk out of gardens, and it constitutes the most common poisoning agent in my community.
-Unfortunately, it’s extremely toxic when ingested by pets.
+Gardeners around the country use snail bait to keep plant-munching snails, slugs and their ilk out of gardens, and it constitutes the most common poisoning agent in my community.
+Unfortunately, this bait is extremely toxic when ingested by pets.
 During the spring and summer months, I treat pets poisoned by snail bait at least once a week.

-Snail bait is highly toxic and even small amounts are enough to cause poisoning: less than a teaspoon per 10 pounds of body weight can cause life-threatening clinical signs in your pet.
+Snail bait is highly toxic and even small amounts are enough to cause poisoning in dogs: less than a teaspoon per 10 pounds of body weight can cause life-threatening clinical signs in your pet.
 Snail bait can hurt dogs and can be fatal.

-What are the symptoms of snail bait poisoning?
+What are the symptoms of snail bait poisoning in Dogs?

-Severe twitching equates to constant muscle contractions, and this can raise the body temperature so high that permanent brain damage can result.
+Severe twitching equates to constant muscle contractions, and this can raise body temperature so high that permanent brain damage can result.
 This clinical course has lead to the colloquial emergency room term of “shake and bake syndrome.”
-Click the link to watch a short video that demonstrates what mild clinical signs of snail bait toxicity look like.

 Generally, the appearance of the twitching patient is characteristic, and a diagnosis can be made even if there is no known history of snail bait exposure.
 A radiograph may be recommended to try to evaluate stomach contents.
 If this is a known exposure, remember to grab the package containing the snail bait so that your veterinarian can evaluate the active ingredients.

-There is no direct antidote for snail bait toxicity and treatment is aimed at controlling the clinical signs.
+There is no direct antidote for snail bait toxicity.
+Treatment is aimed at controlling the clinical signs.
 Treatment includes possible induction of vomiting, supportive care with IV fluids, medications to control the twitching or seizures, “stomach pumping” and enemas to help rid the body of the toxin, and charcoal to help absorb any substance that remains in the body.

-At home, your yard should be hosed down with water to dissolve any remaining bait and your dog should be restricted from the area for a two-week period.
+At home, hose down your yard with water to dissolve any remaining bait, and restrict your dog from the area for a two-week period.

 Will my dog return to normal following toxicity?

-Chance of recovery is largely determined by how much poison was ingested, how quickly therapy was initiated and the general health of your pet.
+Recovery is largely determined by how much poison was ingested, how quickly therapy was initiated and the general health of your pet.
 While this is a serious type of poisoning, most pets fully recover if treated promptly and properly.
-If your dog is not successfully treated, death can occur within 4 to 12 hours.
+If your dog is not successfully treated for snail bait poisoning, death can occur within four to 12 hours.